A Complete First-Year College Checklist

 Buy Basic School Supplies

-Preparing for college and your on-campus experience also means purchasing basic school supplies.
-While your classes may require specialized supplies, day-to-day essentials like pens, notebooks, and highlighters often come in handy.
-Additionally, college laptops, flash drives, and other digital study aids often prove indispensable.
+One big part of preparing for college is buying basic school supplies.
+While your classes may require specialized materials, day-to-day essentials like pens, notebooks, and highlighters will come in handy.
+Don't forget to also buy a laptop, flash drive, and any other digital study aids you may need.

 Reach Out to Your Roommate

 Rather than waiting for move-in day to make an introduction, reach out to your roommate before you both get to campus.
 Whether through email or social media, introducing yourself ahead of time means you won't be moving in with a complete stranger.
-Additionally, opening this dialogue can help sort out furnishing your dorm room.
+Opening this dialogue can also help sort out furnishing your dorm room.

 Know What to Pack